ryan-mcclue/unsw/comp3411/week4.md

 They consist of input, hidden and output layers.
 This becomes a neural network (feed forward?)

+Error/loss function is square difference of actual and desired output (Sum Squared Error; so in relation to weight space) However, for classification tasks use Cross Entropy loss.
+Loss functions chosen based on maximising liklihood, i.e. log(P(D|h)) (where D is output and h is hypothesis) Sometimes have penalty/weight decay on loss function to prevent weights getting large.

-Error/loss function is square difference of actual and desired output (so in relation to weight space) Having continuous activation function like sigmoid generates smoother error curves (effectively doing a local search on weight space, so a smoother curve helps this) Gradient descent used to optimise minimising loss.
+Having continuous activation function like sigmoid generates smoother error curves (effectively doing a local search on weight space, so a smoother curve helps this) Gradient descent used to optimise minimising loss.
 Backpropagate error at output to input nodes The partial derivatives of cost function and weights show how much cost would change if weight changed Gradient descent rule updates weights, i.e. multiplying learning rate by derivatives